 Search Engine Optimisation (SEO) with Deepak Shukla

-Improving the SEO of webpages is how Deepak Sukla makes his living.
+Improving the SEO of webpages is how Deepak Sukla makes his living with his friends at Digital Estate New Zealand.
 We may have an idea or two about this topic, but it was refreshing to be guided by a real expert.
 Deepak joins The Next 100 Days Podcast to discuss SEO.

 He kept us waiting a few minutes, so this was his welcome:

 Deepak Shukla from Pearl Lemon Discusses SEO on The Next 100 Days Podcast